spearbit/portfolio/content/bridges/BridgeSecurityChecklist.md

 - [ ] **Externally verified:** Third party (EOA, MultiSig, intermediary blockchain with their own set of validators).
 - [ ] **Natively Verified:** By originating chain Validators (light client; if src chain validator say msg are valid, they are considered valid on Destination chain).
 - [ ] **Optimistically verified:** Message considered valid until proven otherwise by $1/n$ watchers during the time of the fault proof window.
-- [ ] **Cannonical:** Messages are validated by Ethereum smart contracts or possibly via the protocol itself) i.g., Optimistic Rollups, zkRollups..
+- [ ] **Canonical:** Messages are validated by Ethereum smart contracts or possibly via the protocol itself) i.g., Optimistic Rollups, zkRollups..

 #### Who is managing the validators / EOA / multisig / attester?

 - [ ] **The bridge project itself:** The team runs and maintains nodes.
   - Is it Permissioned?
-  - Describe what actions can third parties take in the event of a an issue (e.g., censorphip, technical malfunction, etc.. )
+  - Describe what actions can third parties take in the event of a an issue (e.g., censorship, technical malfunction, etc.. )
 - [ ] **A third party:** outsourcing RPC providers and message relays.
   - Who is the 3rd party?
 Describe: